Do Go On - 125 - The Legend of Bigfoot

 He's tongue out.

-And according to crew's measurements, had a 50 inch walking stride.
+seven inches and according to cruise measurements had a 50 inch walking stride.

 Whoa.